Rural health: Telemedicine and rural health

+COVID-19 pandemic impacts on rural health

 Economics

-The coronavirus impacted everyone.
-However most of the data that was presented or shared on the news was taken from urban locations.
-Rural areas however were greatly affected as well.
-When it comes to the new normal that we will all have to live, the rules and regulations mights not work with these communities.
-Financially these areas were already struggling.
-Their income relies heavily on farming and agriculture.
-When the pandemic hit and it became a requirement for all nonessential workers to stay home, this impacted their lives in a different way.
-Agriculture is an essential job and we needed these communities to continue working.
-However as the pandemic continued, prices began to drop and even those who were still working were struggling to make ends meet.

-Places outside of the US struggled economically as well.
+The pandemic of coronavirus which began in 2019 had serious negative impacts on people around the globe, from financial and mental health troubles to long term disability and death.
+However, most of the data and statistics presented in the news was collected in urban areas.
+Before the pandemic, people in rural areas were already struggling with low incomes and low social mobility.
+During the pandemic, in order to minimize the spread of the virus, many businesses were temporarily closed.
+On one hand, rural people were actually more likely to keep working than urban people.
+They were more likely to be essential workers, often in agricultural jobs, growing and harvesting food.
+However, the closures in urban and suburban areas eventually impacted the selling prices of goods produced in rural areas.

 In a study done in Italy, they found that the individuals in the rural areas were less likely to be exposed to the virus because of the smaller population sizes.
 In these areas the residents live far away from one another.
 Their social interactions were already limited before the pandemic began.
 The study indicated that taking advantage of the distance can help reduce the spread.
 Spending time and money to revitalize rural areas can help form a more sustainable model of better using local resources to help aid in any future incidences.